Andrés Soriano Jr.

-Andrés Soriano Jr. (May 3, 1926 – March 18, 1984) was a Spanish Filipino businessman best known as the chief executive of San Miguel Corporation and A. Soriano Corporation (ANSCOR) from 1964 to 1984.
+Andrés Montemar Soriano Jr. (May 3, 1926 – March 18, 1984) was a Spanish Filipino businessman best known as the chief executive of San Miguel Corporation and A. Soriano Corporation (ANSCOR) from 1964 to 1984.
 He was a son of Andrés Soriano Sr.

 Education

 Soriano studied in the United States.
 He attended Lawrenceville School in New Jersey and the Wharton School of Finance at the University of Pennsylvania, where he obtained a bachelor's degree in economics.

 Involvement in football

 Soriano would inherit his father's advocacy in Philippine football, continuing San Miguel Corporation's (SMC) football programs.
 Succeeding Luis Javellana, he would become the longest serving president of the Philippine Football Association holding the position from 1969 to 1981.
 He would complement the PFA with support from SMC and would fund various programs including the grassroots program initiated by German Bernhard Zgoll.
 His support ended when he handed SMC over to Eduardo Cojuangco Jr. due to his detoriating health.